 Conceived as an online meeting place for pursuits of a distinctly non-digital variety — walking, fishing, looking, thinking, birdsong and beer, adventure and poetry; life’s small pleasures, in all their many flavours — it was, and still is, about stepping out of daily routines to re-engage with nature.
 Finding new rhythms.
 Being.

-Now in its twelfth year, Caught by the River is ever-morphing, widening its tastes and pool of contributors.
+Now in its thirteenth year, Caught by the River is ever-morphing, widening its tastes and pool of contributors.
 The site – and its various offshoots, including gigs, festival stages and the Rivertones record label – host work in many forms and flavours, be it of a musical, poetic, creative non-fictional, photographic or illustrative description, or otherwise.